-A long distance route on my doorstep: Gritstone TrailThursday, August 30th, 2007
+A long distance route on my doorstep: Gritstone Trail30th August 2007

-As if to prove that long distance trails can be found anywhere, there is one in east Cheshire that passes not far from where I live.
-This is the 35 mile (56 km) Gritstone Trail and it starts at Disley before following the western fringes of the Peak District all of the way to Kidsgrove in North Staffordshire.
+As if to prove that long-distance trails can be found anywhere, there is one in east Cheshire that passes not far from where I live.
+This is the 35 mile (56 km) Gritstone Trail and it starts at Disley before following the western fringes of the Peak District all the way to Kidsgrove in North Staffordshire.

 While it is possible to complete it in two days, spreading it over three days seems a sounder proposition.
 Suggested sections are shown by the overview maps listed below.
 They live on the website of Cheshire County Council who maintain the route; smart new waymarking signs have been erected recently so they are looking after it.
 There is a cloud hanging over the future if HM Government has its way: CCC and all borough councils are to be replaced by two unitary authorities for East Cheshire and West Cheshire.
 We’ll see how things go…

 Central: Tegg’s Nose to Timbersbrook